fastlane/fastlane/README.md

 Simply run `supply --apk path/to/app.apk`, or use the `SUPPLY_APK` environment variable.

+This will also upload app metadata if you previously ran `supply init`.

 ## Images and Screenshots

 After running `supply init`, you will have a metadata directory.
 This directory contains one or more locale directories (e.g. en-US, en-GB, etc.), and inside this directory are text files such as `title.txt` and `short.txt`.